-Costs depend on boat size, storage location and proximity to launching ramps.
+Costs will depend on boat size, storage location and proximity to launching ramps.
 Budget from around £12 – £16/metre per month in a lock up compound.

 Annual marina berthing can be expensive, so many people look at an alternative storage option for the winter.
-There are maintenance considerations when berthing in marinas.
+There are maintenance considerations when berthing in marinas:

 Marina storage costs normally depend on its location and proximity to open water, and overall RIB length.
 Budget from around £250-£350/meter per month.

-Drystack RIB storage
+4. Drystack RIB storage

 Storing your RIB in a Drystack has many advantages.
 You can call up in advance and have your RIB launched and ready for you the moment you arrive.
 Likewise, when you return there is no running around and getting wet launching a trailer to retrieve your boat.
 The Drystack team will do it for you.
-If you find you are always packing a lot into each day, Drystack storage is the option for you.

 An indoor Drystack is the ultimate storage option.
 With no need to cover your boat it stays clean and dry, away from the ravages of salt water, UV light, boat yard dust and air pollution.
 This preserves its second hand resale value too.

 Drystack storage depends on location and facilities offered, and rib length.
 Budget from around £4000-£5000 per annum.
 Many Drystack operators will offer road trailer storage too.

 Please speak to our Trafalgar team about indoor Drystack RIB storage options in Portsmouth.
 Call Corinne on 023 9238 7833.